-Phishing messages most frequently look like they’re from someone you trust.
-These phishing attacks look like they’re from a bank, your credit card processor, a social networking site or a store you visited.
+Phishing attempts such as messages are most frequently look like they’re from someone you trust.
+These phishing attempts look like they’re from a bank, your credit card processor, a social networking site or a store you visited.

 These emails tell a believable story that tricks you into clicking on a link or opening an attachment.
 The store is often so good, you don’t think twice about opening it!